braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 ![rule][12]

 The rules above ask that users receive:
-1. No more than three (3) push notification Campaigns/Canvas steps per week from __all__ Campaign/Canvas steps, __AND__
+1. No more than three (3) push notification campaigns or Canvas steps per week from __all__ campaign and Canvas steps, __AND__
-2. No more than two (2) push notification Campaign/Canvas steps per week with the tag `promotional`.
+2. No more than two (2) push notification campaign or Canvas steps per week with the tag `promotional`.

-As a result, your users will receive no more than three (3) Campaign sends per week over all Campaigns/Canvas steps and no more than two (2) push notification Campaigns/Canvas steps with the tag `promotional`.
+As a result, your users will receive no more than three (3) campaign sends per week over all campaigns and Canvas steps and no more than two (2) push notification campaigns or Canvas steps with the tag `promotional`.

 {% alert important %}
 Canvases are tagged at the Canvas level, as opposed to tagging by Step.
 So, each Canvas Step will inherit __all__ of the Canvas level tags.